 Carnegie Mellon School of Music

-As Director of Music Entrepreneurship Studies, Monique Mead has developed a curriculum based on experiential learning that fosters student initiatives and provides project-based internships with major arts organizations.
-She collaborates with a faculty of world-class musicians to offer insight to professional life and help students take an innovative approach in crafting unique musical paths.
+As Director of Music Entrepreneurship and Assistant Teaching Professor, Monique Mead has developed a curriculum based on experiential learning that fosters student initiatives throughout Pittsburgh's diverse community and provides project-based internships with major arts organizations.
+She collaborates with dedicated administrators and faculty to offer insight to professional life and help students take an innovative approach in crafting unique musical paths.